Skip to content

 The aftermath of a Russian missile attack against Dnipro, Dnipropetrovsk Oblast, Ukraine, on Nov.
 21, 2024.
 (State Emergency Service/Telegram)

-What is an intercontinental ballistic missile?
+What is an intermediate-range ballistic missile?

-Russia regularly uses close, and short range ballistic missiles in aerial attacks against Ukraine, but ICBMs are far larger, can be equipped with nuclear payloads, and are designed to hit targets at far longer ranges.
+Russia regularly uses close, and short range ballistic missiles in aerial attacks against Ukraine, but IRBMs and ICBMs are far larger, can be equipped with nuclear payloads, and are designed to hit targets at far longer ranges.

 Ballistic missiles are rocket-powered and are launched high into the atmosphere before arcing back down onto their target.